-The Series 2022 Bonds are subject to optional redemption, mandatory sinking fund redemption, mandatory redemption resulting from non-origination, mandatory redemption from Excess Revenues and optional redemption from Excess Revenues, as described below.
-No redemption shall cause any Issue M Bonds that remain Outstanding to be outstanding in an amount other than an Authorized Denomination and the amount to be so redeemed shall be increased or decreased as directed by the Authority to avoid such a result.
+The Series 2023 Bonds are subject to optional redemption, cumulative sinking fund redemption, mandatory redemption resulting from non-origination, mandatory redemption upon funding of the Suspension Account, mandatory redemption from Excess Revenues and optional redemption from Excess Revenues, as described below.
+No redemption shall cause any Issue L Bonds that remain Outstanding to be outstanding in an amount other than an Authorized Denomination and the amount to be so redeemed shall be increased or decreased as directed by the Authority to avoid such a result.